ungerts/bottest/README.md

 ### Create Person Process ###

-We use a simplifyed Create Person Process to demonstrate how Citrus can help testing process implementations.
+We use a simplifyed Create Person Process to demonstrate how Citrus can help testing process implementations...

 ![Create Person Process](./doc/CreatePersonProcess.svg)